 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-The Robert Morris Inn (a few steps from this marker); Oxford Wharf (within shouting distance of this marker); Oxford (approx. 0.6 miles away); In Memory of Col. Tench Tilghman (approx. 0.9 miles away); “The Wilderness”“Canterbury Mannor” (approx. 4.3 miles away); “Hole-in-the-Wall” (approx. 6.1 miles away); Old White Marsh Episcopal Church (approx. 6.2 miles away).
+The Robert Morris Inn (within shouting distance of this marker); Oxford - Bellevue Ferry (within shouting distance of this marker); Oxford (approx. 0.6 miles away); In Memory of Col. Tench Tilghman (approx. 0.8 miles away); “The Wilderness” (approx. 4.1 miles away); “Canterbury Mannor” (approx. 4.3 miles away); “Hole-in-the-Wall” (approx. 6.1 miles away); Old White Marsh Episcopal Church (approx. 6.1 miles away).
 Touch for a list and map of all markers in Oxford.

 Related marker.
 Click here for another marker that is related to this marker.
 To better understand the relationship, study the marker shown.